 Hector Membreno-Canales

-Hector’s work explores official histories, American patriotism, and the Military-Industrial Complex

 Hector’s work explores official histories, American patriotism, and the Military-Industrial Complex.

-His photographs have been exhibited at Osnova Gallery Moscow (2016), Aperture Foundation (2017), The Delaware Contemporary Museum of Art (2017), Field Projects (2018), and the Athens Institute of Contemporary Art (2019).
-His work has been featured and reviewed by The New York Times, The New Republic, The Columbia Journalism Review, NPR, CNN, and L’Oeil de la Photographie.
+His work has received numerous grants and awards from The Eddie Adams Workshop, Red Bull Arts, Magnum Foundation, and a William R. Kenan Jr. Grant for graduate studies from Phillips Academy.
+His photographs have been exhibited widely in the United States and internationally including at Triennale der Photographie Hamburg, Osnova Gallery Moscow, Aperture Foundation NYC, The Delaware Contemporary Museum of Art, Athens Institute of Contemporary Art (ATHICA), Photoville NYC, and FotoFest Houston.
+His photographs have been featured in The New York Times, The New Republic, The Columbia Journalism Review, NPR, CNN, and L’Oeil de la Photographie.

 [email protected]